labmonkey/docker-compose-project-example/README.md

 ### Dockge

 I know [Dockge](https://github.com/louislam/dockge) can be also used but I did not try it myself.
+Check releases page because people complain about lack of development.

+### Komodo

+Another one I found that might be worth checking is [Komodo](https://komo.do/).